Node.js DNS Resolution: lookup, resolve & c-ares

 });

 }That loop lets JavaScript continue while callbacks are pending.
-It can still create lower pressure.
+It can still create lower-level pressure.
 If the OS resolver is slow, those lookup jobs sit in the pool.
-File-system work, crypto work, and other pool users may feel the contention depending on the process and UV_THREADPOOL_SIZE.
+File-system work, crypto work, and other pool users may slow down depending on the process and UV_THREADPOOL_SIZE.

-The pool interaction is one reason high-throughput clients sometimes add a lookup cache or a custom resolver strategy.
-That decision has a cost.
-Once the application caches DNS answers, it owns expiration, negative caching behavior, address-family ordering, and failure retry policy.
-A sloppy cache can keep dead addresses longer than the recursive resolver would have.
+That pool interaction is one reason high-throughput clients sometimes add a lookup cache or a custom resolver strategy.
+That decision adds responsibility.
+Once the application caches DNS answers, it owns expiration, negative caching behavior, address-family ordering, and retry policy.
+A weak cache can keep dead addresses longer than the recursive resolver would have.
 A cache that ignores failed lookups can hammer a resolver during an outage.

 Node networking APIs often expose the lookup hook because the runtime cannot know every deployment policy.
-The hook shape follows dns.lookup() semantics: hostname, options, callback with address and family.
+The hook follows dns.lookup() semantics - hostname, options, callback with address and family.

 function lookup(host, options, callback) {